 Look at your urgent care’s trends last year for a guide for scheduling and hiring for next year.

 Cut Unneeded Steps

 You’re probably thinking “We’ve cut everything we can.”
 While you may have a refined workflow, there’s always a way to cut more.
 Be ruthless.
 Look at every single step.
 Could online check-in cut the front desk paperwork?
 Are you using paper in any step that your EHR has options for?
 Can your patients pay online to reduce patient phone calls (and collect more)?
 So many things can be automated now — credit card processing, communication, patient queues — take advantage of these shortcuts where you can.

 Now that every step in your workflow has passed the necessary test, it’s time to look at how to make the remaining steps smoother.
 Can hand-offs between nurses and providers be better?
 If a procedure is done, can documentation be done quicker?
 Are lab and x-ray results imported directly and automatically into your chart?
 Have you refined your EHR’s templates and discharge plans?

 OccMed is predictable, so make these visits quick.
 Having employer info, forms, and visit instructions (protocols) in your EHR system—and not filling out necessary paperwork by hand—will save you valuable time.
 Workers’ comp visits involve on-the-job injuries, but you can still be prepared by using your EHR and PM system to send documentation to pertinent parties automatically.

 Track Changes and Adjust as Needed

 Once you’ve decided on steps to cut and refine, document it.
 But don’t treat your workflow as set in stone.
-Be willing to examine and alter steps as needs change—especially as ICD10 and Meaningful Use Stage 2 take effect.
+Be willing to examine and alter steps as needs change—especially with regulatory changes.
 It’s helpful for your staff to be mentally prepared for both new documentation needs and corresponding workflow changes.

 How Efficient is Your EMR?